E-Dossiers via Desire2Learn (D2L)

 Scheduled D2L Maintenance

-Please be advised that D2L has a scheduled maintenance date on February 22-23, 2015.
-If you have any questions or concerns please email Nicole Roth at firstname.lastname@example.org or via phone at (931) 221-6397.
+Please be advised that D2L has a scheduled maintenance and will be unavailable on the third Sunday of every month.
+Downtimes are normally scheduled from 12 - 6 am, please be advised that times may change.
+If you have any questions or concerns please email Nicole Roth at email@example.com or via phone at (931) 221-6397.
 We apologize for any inconvenience this may cause.

 To find your D2L username:

 To find your e-Dossier:

 - On the top header click on Select a course, type your name and select your e-dossier.
 Remember that you can pin your e-dossier for easy lookup.

 - Start early, especially creating the PDFs required.
 Maintaining materials for your e-dossier should be a year-round process.